RizkyPratamaHidayat/GET-RPH/README.md

 after that
 npm run.
-but you need to import the database to your mysql, you can get the database from database folder inside project number7.
+but you need to import the database to your mysql, you can get the database from database folder inside project number7. and also you can see my number 7 result at the png image i sent inside the folder

+More or Less Thankyou :)

+BEST REGARDS,
+EKi Hie